-You are asked to ensure that your club competitors are aware of and accept the racing rules and terms/conditions of participation.
-Penalty points will be incurred, or disqualification may occur, for those paddlers ignoring the regatta rules.
+You are asked to ensure that your club competitors know and accept the racing rules and terms/conditions of participation.
+Penalty points will be incurred, or disqualification may occur for those paddlers ignoring the regatta rules.
 The rules are intended to ensure the fair, safe and efficient running of the regatta.